Contempt Proceedings and Garnishments are Two Common Enforcement Mechanisms

 The Garnishment Process in Alabama

-Generally speaking, garnishment is the process used to reach money of a defendant that is held by some third party in an effort to satisfy an existing judgment.
+Generally speaking, garnishment is the process used to reach the money of a defendant that is held by some third party in an effort to satisfy an existing judgment.
 A garnishment begins with the issuance of a document known as a “process of garnishment” and the payment of a minimal filing fee.
 The process of garnishment is served on the third party, and notice is then given to your former spouse that the garnishment has been filed and served on the third party.
 If the third party is holding funds for the former spouse, the third party is required to file an answer with the court letting it know how much funds it has in its possession.
 If your former spouse disputes any aspect of the garnishment or the garnishee’s answer, a hearing would likely occur.
 Eventually, the third party will be required to pay into court what funds it has in its possession that can be used to pay the judgment, and those funds will then be paid to you.

-Consultation with An Alabama Divorce and Family Law Attorney
+Consultation with an Alabama Divorce and Family Law Attorney

 If your former spouse is not complying with a court order and enforcement of that court order is desired or if you have been served with a Petition for Rule Nisi which alleges that you have willfully failed to abide by an order or judgment of the court, contact one of the attorneys at Boyd, Fernambucq & Dunn, P.C. here to schedule a consultation to determine what rights, obligations, or defenses you may have.